KeShaKreates/todo-mvc-auth-local-/text.md

 -adjust sizing for all pages - media queries - adjust for desktop sizes.
 -flexbox

-Finish Css for all pagesssss --- KeSha - fonts - blue -> green - pastel pink --> spun cotton white - styling - mater
+Finish Css for all pagesssss --- KeSha - fonts - blue -> green - pastel pink --> spun cotton white - styling - mater (maybe add a line that says the date with the day of the week under Hi name welcome...?)

 set a max # of todos ? ------- Olivia - container - flex - relative to container
 -view height - containers can keep going.